 The Honors Living Learning Community (LLC) is a required component of the Honors First Year Experience.
 Students in the LLC participate in a summer project, a pre-orientation retreat, and live and learn together throughout this foundational first year on campus.

 For many honors students, the LLC serves as the foundation for life-long friendships and the opportunity to work closely with honors faculty.
-Both Dr. Spritz and the honors program assistant have offices in the Honors Center, providing easy access to academic advising and support for Honors students.
+The Honors Center is also home to offices for the Director of the Honors Program and the program assistant, providing easy access to academic advising and support for Honors students.
 Students maintain their privilege to the Honors space in Stonewall IV throughout their membership in Honors, from the time they first come to campus through graduation.

 Honors Advisory CouncilClick to Open